Tropical Storm Ernesto pummels northeast Caribbean and leaves hundreds of thousands in the dark

-SAN JUAN, Puerto Rico — (AP) — Tropical Storm Ernesto dropped torrential rain on eastern Puerto Rico early Wednesday and left hundreds of thousands of people without power in the U.S. territory as it threatened to strengthen into a major hurricane en route to Bermuda.
+SAN JUAN, Puerto Rico — (AP) — Tropical Storm Ernesto dropped torrential rain on Puerto Rico on Wednesday and left hundreds of thousands of people without power in the U.S. territory as it threatened to strengthen into a major hurricane en route to Bermuda.

-A hurricane watch remained in effect for the British Virgin Islands as Ernesto began moving over open waters.

 “While it is possible Ernesto is already a hurricane, radar data does not yet support an upgrade,” the National Hurricane Center in Miami said.